Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 How protein powders and drinks compare on taste, mixability, ingredients and price

-The pros and cons of different types of protein (whey, casein, soy, rice, pea, egg, hemp, and bone broth) and different forms of protein (concentrates, isolates, and hydrolysates)
+The pros and cons of different types of protein (whey, casein, soy, rice, pea, egg, hemp, bone broth, and cricket) and different forms of protein (concentrates, isolates, and hydrolysates)

 When to take protein for the best results